 “Sir, you have such and such a problem, and here’s why, and here’s what you might do to fix it.”

-Whereas with CloudWays my experience has been “Sir, please wait a moment.
+Whereas what you want is: “Sir, please wait a moment.
 [5 minutes later] Ok, please check your site now.
 [Problem fixed]”

 Subtle difference that makes all the difference.

 The so-called managed WordPress hosting industry has been exploding over the past few years.

 There are countless hosting providers who offer WordPress-specific hosting and market it under the name “managed WordPress hosting”.

 Many of them are essentially resellers of Amazon’s cloud hosting platform, or Digital Ocean, or Google Cloud, or others.

 Then there are the more well-known web hosts you’ve probably heard of like WPEngine, Pagely, Flywheel, Liquid Web, et al.

 But how do these companies define “managed”, anyway?

 From what I can tell, “managed” is a marketing term rather than an apt description of what you get.